steveroe317/humidity-monitor/README.md

 # UNDER CONSTRUCTION

-This project is in initial development and may not work.
+This README file is under construction.
+It may not be complete.

 # Materials